Abstract for

 Uppsala, Sweden, May 23-25, 2002

-Organised by Uppsala University and ASPO,the Association for the Study of Peak Oil
+Organized by Uppsala University and ASPO, the Association for the Study of Peak Oil

 An Overview of US Hydrocarbon Supply